Carolyn Emerick writes about the history, myth, and folklore of Northwestern Europe.

 Germanic House Elves

-While creatures like the Brownie are found in Celtic folklore, they are much less common than in Germanic folk tradition which is the culture more heavily prominent in Lowland Scotland.
+While creatures like the Brownie are found in Celtic folklore, they are much less common than in Germanic folk tradition, which is the culture more heavily prominent in Lowland Scotland.

 In fact, many old folklore books that separate folklore by culture place Lowland Scotland under the Germanic category and Highland Scotland under Celtic.

-This understanding has been lost today largely due to the rise of nationalism in the late 18th and early 19th century which caused countries to choose one cultural identity at the expense of their other subcultures.
+This understanding has been lost today largely due to the rise of nationalism in the late 18th and early 19th centuries, which caused countries to choose one cultural identity at the expense of their other subcultures.

 Brownies are an excellent piece of evidence for Germanic tradition in Scotland as they are a perfect match to other Germanic folkloric creatures such as the Kobold of Germany and the Tomte and Nisse of Scandinavia.

 Similar spirits are found all across Europe, but they are especially strong in Germanic folk tradition.
 This is just one way in which Lowland Scotland remained close to its Germanic Anglo-Saxon roots.

 Celtic vs Germanic Tradition

 It has been noted that the Fae in Celtic tradition is much more sinister and untrustworthy compared to the more helpful spirits found within Germanic tradition.
 For instance, Celtic tradition usually advises people never to eat any food that is offered by the Sidhe, as sipping their wine might trap you in fairyland.